 Washington and Washington, D.C.

 Most popular CBD stores can be found in Washington, D.C.
-Buying CBD products within the state of Washington should not be a problem.
+Buying CBD within the state of Washington should not be a problem.

 Pharmacies only sell a few CBD products because it is dependent on the source, following the Farm Bill.
 However, marijuana is legal in California.